Three Tips To Make Your E-Commerce Site More Accessible

 If your e-commerce site isn’t accessible, you’re limiting your number of potential customers.
 Learn why e-commerce accessibility is important and how to create an accessible web store.

-What Is E-commerce Website Accessibility?
+What Is E-Commerce Website Accessibility?

 E-commerce website accessibility is the practice of designing online stores in a way that allows people of all abilities — including those who use assistive technologies like screen readers — to easily browse products, find key information, and complete transactions.

 Why Online Shopping Accessibility Matters

-Think of it this way: Having an inaccessible website is like having an “Open” sign in the window of your storefront while the door is locked — customers can find you, but they can’t come inside.
+Think of it this way: Having an inaccessible website is like having an “Open” sign in the window of your storefront while the door is locked.
+Customers can find you, but they can’t come inside.

 Here are a few best practices for designing accessible online storefronts for people with visual impairments:

 - Structure content with clear headings: If your HTML headers aren’t descriptive — or if you don’t use headers to separate ideas and break up large sections of text — it can be hard for a screen reader user to skim your page and decide if they want to read more.

 - Use simple and descriptive language: The World Wide Web Consortium’s (W3C) Supplemental Guidance to WCAG 2 includes best practices for clear and understandable content, such as using active voice (which can aid comprehension for people with dyslexia) and avoiding long, dense paragraphs.

 - Add alt text for every image: Alt text is a written description of an image that screen readers can read out loud — or convert to Braille — for people with visual impairments, sensory processing disorders, or learning disorders.
 If a product photo does not have alt text, people who use screen readers to read digital content out loud can be left wondering what the photo depicts.